Lessons from Failed Executive Assimilations

 Set New Executives Up for Success

 Rough role assimilations can often be corrected with coaching.
 Working with an assimilation coach from Day One ensures that none of these stumbling blocks occur in the first place.
-Proactive assimilation is more efficient, cost effective and makes these big changes easier for the executive and the teams they inherit.
+Proactive new leader assimilation is more efficient, cost effective and makes these big changes easier for the executive and the teams they inherit.

 Don't let executives fall victim to mistakes that could have been avoided in the first place.